ricardoreiss/Prova_B/README.md

 ## Auth MVC

 Auth MVC is a project designed for studying web authentication with JWT.
-It uses only HTML, CSS, and JavaScript, leveraging packages like Express, Sequelize, and Jsonwebtoken.
+It uses only HTML, CSS, SQL and JavaScript, leveraging packages like Express, Sequelize, and Jsonwebtoken.

 ### Steps to run the project: